kaicrabb/GetStartedWithGitHub/README.md

 ---

 ### 8. Using Git
-  -Before GitHub, there was a tool called Git that allowed you to commit from the command line.
+  -Before GitHub, there was a tool called Git that allowed you to commit from the command line.<br>
   To use Git, install WSL on your laptop!
 This allows us to use Linux on our laptops.

   ```bash